University School of Croatian Language and Culture: June 24 - July 19, 2024

 DIPLOMAS AND CERTIFICATES

 Upon completing the School participants will receive various documents.
 They are all bilingual, in Croatian and English.
-The presentation ceremony will be held on the evening of 22 July 2016.
+The presentation ceremony will be held July 19, 2024.

 University School Diploma - Students who pass the tests and examinations will receive a diploma from the University School of Croatian Language and Culture, signed by the Rector and the Head of the School.